CVE-2026-31431 (Copy Fail) Forensics

 2026-04-30T00:36:39.565569-04:00 ubuntu kernel: process 'su' launched '/bin/sh' with NULL argv: empty string addedModified /usr/bin/su file

 Easy win, the exploit changes the binary, if it doesn't match what's supposed to be in the repo, something is wrong.
 In the case of Ubuntu 24.04, for me anyway, the "evil" MD5 hash is consistently 0b8ebf43eed68c716fc345cf55d87284.
+This file has been uploaded to VirusTotal as well, ignore the name someone gave it.

 user@ubuntu:/var/log/unattended-upgrades$ cat /var/lib/dpkg/info/util-linux.md5sums | grep usr/bin/su